On Fixed-Time Stability for a Class of Singularly Perturbed Systems using Composite Lyapunov Functions: Main results

 with $\varepsilon>0$, $x\in\mathbb{R}^N, z\in\mathbb{R}^{M}$, and continuous functions $f,g$.
 We assume that the origin is an equilibrium point for \eqref{eq:sys}, i.e., $f(0,0)=0$ and $g(0,0)=0$.

-Our goal is to study fixed-stability properties of the origin $x=0$ and $z=0$ for system \eqref{eq:sys}, based on the stability properties of a simpler ``reduced'' system that ignores the dynamics of $z$, and the stability properties of the ``boundary-layer'' dynamics that model the initial fast evolution of $z$.
+Our goal is to study fixed-stability properties of the origin $x=0$ and $z=0$ for system \eqref{eq:sys}, based on the stability properties of a simpler ``reduced'' system that considers $z$ to be at steady state, and the stability properties of the ``boundary-layer'' dynamics that model the initial fast evolution of $z$.
 In order to introduce these systems, we make the following assumption, which is standard in the literature of singular perturbation theory, see \cite[Ch.
 11]{khalil}.

 \begin{assumption} There exists a continuously differentiable function $h:\mathbb{R}^N\to\mathbb{R}^M$ such that: 1) $0=g(x,z)$ if and only if $z=h(x)$, for all $x\in\mathbb{R}^N$; 2) $|h(x)|\leq \zeta(|x|)$ for some $\zeta\in\mathcal{K}$, and for all $x\in\mathbb{R}^N$. \QEDB \end{assumption}